 You will also see quite a few wax figures, which additionally help to imagine what the journey must have been like.
 In the end, you will not only get to see the USA, but also get to know Germany from a different side.

 In the flashy 1970s West German shopping mall, you will learn all about immigration to Germany.
 The 1950s marked the change from Germany being an emigration country to Germany being an immigration country.
 The so-called were among the first major immigrant groups to Germany and came mostly from Southern European countries such as Italy or Turkey.

 Hard to imagine that this rather small looking port once was the departure point for huge liners!

 In the Roxy cinema, you can see and listen to the stories of Germans in the USA, Argentina and Australia who will tell you all about their hopes and fears when leaving Bremerhaven and their experiences in the new country.

 Needless to say that on your way, you will get tons of information about everything emigration and immigration related.
 There is, for example, a map of the USA with a selection of cities that were named after German cities.
 It’s quite fun to check how many US cities and towns are called “Hamburg”, “Bremen” or “Hanover” with the help of a flashlight integrated into the map.

 Old meets new!
 A sailing ships with the modern skyline behind.

 Trace your own ancestors

 At the very end, you will be able to trace your own ancestor’s journey in the little archive provided if you type their name into the data banks of the computers there.
-I found one of my ancestors, Anna from Ankum, who emigrated in 1916 when she was only 16 herself, to join and work for a German aunt as a maid.
-Nowadays, her decedents, whom we are in good contact with, mostly live in Kentucky and Ohio.
+They have mainly passenger lists for ships, but there is always someone from the personnel at hand to help you, too.
+I found one of my ancestors, Anna Fleddermann from Ankum, who emigrated in the 1920s when she was only 16, to join and work for a German aunt as a maid in Covington, Kentucky.

 From here, it was off to new horizons for many!